INTRODUCTION

 - Connect the “A0 (Signal)” pin of the LDR module to the “A0” pin of NodeMCU ESP8266-12e Wi-Fi Module.

-- Connect the “GND” pin of the LDR module to Gnd pin of NodeMCU ESP8266-12e Wi-Fi Module.
+- Connect the “GND” pin of the LDR module to GND pin of NodeMCU ESP8266-12e Wi-Fi Module.

-- Connect +5v pin of LDR module to 3.3v pin of NodeMCU ESP8266-12e Wi-Fi Module.
+- Connect the +5v pin of the LDR module to the 3.3v pin of NodeMCU ESP8266-12e Wi-Fi Module.

 - Connect the LED ground pin to the GND pin of the NodeMCU ESP8266-12e Wi-Fi Module.